Omni-Channel Marketing: Definitions & the Difference Between Omni-, Multi-, and Cross-Channel

 We would be able to track their steps across multiple shopping channels and devices.

-For example, back in 2013, a team from BBC Two’s Horizon programme armed with GPS tracking devices and micro-cameras and recorded the cats’ movements over six 24-hour periods.
+For example, back in 2013, a team from BBC Two’s Horizon programme recorded the cats’ movements over six 24-hour periods.
 They’ve got some curious results about the secret life of cats.

 However, this trick won’t work for humans.
 At least in the 21st century.

 Change is hard.
-That’s why people stay true to what they are used to.
+That’s why people stick with what they are used to.

 Here’s what many of you think:

 New is terrifying.

 OMG.
 Omnichannel is terrifying; it’s safer not to move a muscle.